Qiskit QM Provider

 Who is this for?

-• Experimentalists running Quantum Machines hardware who want to:
+• Experimentalists on Quantum Machines hardware who want Qiskit ergonomics with QUA power underneath.

-• Researchers exploring hybrid classical–quantum control loops, real‑time feedback, and streaming‑heavy workloads.
+• Researchers building hybrid classical–quantum control loops and streaming-heavy workloads.

-• Developers who want a clean, documented interface between Qiskit abstractions and QOP/QUA, without re‑implementing that glue in every project.
+• Developers who need a documented bridge between Qiskit abstractions and QOP/QUA.

-If that describes you, start with Providers and Backend & Utilities in the sidebar, then move on to Primitives and Parameter Table as you begin to build more advanced hybrid programs.
+Start with Providers and Backend & Utilities, then Primitives and Parameter Table as you move toward hybrid programs.

 Experimental project — feedback welcome